 - To apply knowledge and understanding of capacity to a real-world situation.

-- To revise and consolidate the concept of capacity.
+- To review the concept of capacity.

 Prior to commencing the unit, create a measurement display in your classroom.
 Display teaching resources in the classroom that will stimulate the students’ interest and assist in their learning.
 For examples of teaching resources to display in your classroom, browse the Capacity collection on the Teach Starter website.